Created by: CK-12/Adapted by Christine Miller

 In 1870, the English biologist Thomas Huxley classified Homo sapiens into nine races which were distributed geographically.
 The map in Figure 6.3.2 shows how Huxley thought the races were distributed worldwide.
 Each colour represents one of Huxley’s proposed races.
 These categories included “Australoid,” “Xanthochroi,” “Melanochori,” “Negroes,” and “Mongoloids,” and they are not used today.
 It should be noted that Huxley did not hold such strong negative stereotypes about non-European (or non-caucasoid) races as did his intellectual forebears.
 Huxley, however, still attributed different behaviors to racial groups that had nothing to do with the colour of their skin or continent of origin.

-By the early 20th century, so-called was a popular ideology.
+By the early 20th century, so-called scientific racism was a popular ideology.
 This was the idea that race is a biological concept and that human behavior is partly determined by race.
 At around 1950, in a series of groundbreaking studies of skeletal anatomy, anthropologist Franz Boas showed that cranial (skull) shape and size were highly malleable, depending on environmental factors (such as health and nutrition).
 He contrasted this with racial anthropologists’ claims that head shape is a stable racial trait.
 In this way, Boas demonstrated that this commonly used racial trait was determined by the environment, and not just genes.
 Boas also worked to demonstrate that differences in human behavior are not determined primarily by innate biological dispositions, but are largely the result of cultural differences acquired through social learning.

-Unfortunately, still persists today — in society at large, if not in science.
+Unfortunately, racism still persists today — in society at large, if not in science.
 This is the association of racial traits (such as skin colour) with unrelated traits (such as intelligence), often leading to prejudice and discrimination against people based only on how they look.
 The concept of human race is real, not in a biological sense, but in a social sense.
 Racial stereotypes and racism are deeply ingrained in our history and culture, and they have real material effects on human lives.

 Additional Problems with Typological Classification